Language-Research-Technology/ya-ldaca-website/content/news/posts/persistent-identifiers/index.md

 [DOI Registration Agencies](https://www.doi.org/the-community/existing-registration-agencies) (RAs) all over the world offer services for registering DOIs and community-specific {{< glossary_link display="metadata" id="metadata" >}}.
 University libraries and institutional research repositories can be members of an RA (e.g. [DataCite](https://datacite.org/) in Australia) which allows them to create (or _mint_) and register DOIs for their organisation.

-Here’s an example of a DOI for a {{< glossary_link display="collection" id="collection" >}} available via the {{< glossary_link display="LDaCA" id="ldaca" >}} [data portal](https://data.ldaca.edu.au/search):
+Here's an example of a DOI for a {{< glossary_link display="collection" id="collection" >}} available via the {{< glossary_link display="LDaCA" id="ldaca" >}} [data portal](https://data.ldaca.edu.au/search):

-1. In the partial screenshot below of the record for the collection, the DOI number (10.26181/23089559) is part of the collection’s @id.
+1. In the partial screenshot below of the record for the collection, the DOI number (10.26181/23089559) is part of the collection's @id.
 The full @id value is arcp://name,doi10.26181%2F23089559 and the last part of this is the DOI (the slash which separates parts of the DOI is represented by the encoding %2F here).

 <br>